 Don’t expect to shoot everything chronologically like it is in your screenplay.

-Get your filming done when locations are available, and when the conditions are right.
+Get your filming done when locations are available and the conditions are right.

 For example, don’t schedule two days of outdoor scenes when the weather report warns of a storm on the way.